brekkylab/ailoy-docs/docs/tutorial/getting-started.md

 </TabItem>
 </Tabs>

-`Runtime` contains Ailoy’s internal engine.
-The functionality of Ailoy are usually carried out by internal threads called VM.
+The `Runtime` contains Ailoy’s internal engine.
+Most of Ailoy’s functionalities are processed by this internal engine.

 The easiest way to use LLM with Ailoy is working with `Agent` class.
 The `Agent` class provides high-level APIs that abstracts Ailoy’s runtime, allowing you to use the functionality of LLM effortlessly.